TranPhucVinh/Raspberry-Pi-GNU/Kernel/Device tree/Operations for device tree node properties.md

 **General information**: For safety purpose, we will change the property of the added overlay device tree.

+# Read device tree node properties

-## Parse properties of an overlay node
+Read properties of an overlay node.

 Overlay node: